 I believe the concept applies in our interactions with others, as well.
-Have you ever had your day brightened by the smile of a stranger?
-Opened a door for someone with an armload of packages?
-Been thanked for doing an otherwise thankless task?
-Let someone with whom you do business know how much you appreciate what they do?
+Have you ever had your day brightened by the laughter of a group of passersby?
+Watched someone hold a door for someone with an armload of packages?
+Overheard a “thank you” being given for an otherwise thankless task?

-All of these things are benefits without costs attached.
+All of these things are benefits that they produced for free and you enjoyed at no extra cost.
 They are positive externalities, on the small scale of daily life.
-They are also free to the giver.

-But just as planting a tree improves our home as well as the neighborhood, generating positive externalities in daily life also helps us.
-Friends and family members respond to the empathy, kindness and thoughtfulness embedded in them.
-If employed, our colleagues and superiors are likely to value the intangibles we add to the workplace environment.
-In business, our clients and teammates enjoy our interactions more.
+Having a tree planted improves our home as well as the neighborhood, but generating positive externalities can also help us beyond business transactions.
+Friends and family members respond to the empathy, kindness, and thoughtfulness embedded in any of those little actions we can take.
+If employed, those in our network are likely to sense the intangibles we add to the workplace environment.
+Our teammates across the community likely enjoy our interactions more.

 Generating positive externalities is not charity.
-There are no costs involved, only benefits to both giver and recipient.
-Win-win.
+There are no costs involved, only benefits for giver, recipient, and neighbors and passersby.
+Win-win-win.

 Clients, if you would like to talk about this or anything else, please email us or call.